 Another tourist attraction that presents Chinchero is the house of Mateo Pumacahua, Inca chief, during the XVIII century.
 In one of the revolutions under the indigenous cause, he was captured, tried, and decapitated, his remains being dismantled and exhibited in Arequipa, Cusco, and other regions.
 You can also visit Piuray Lagoon, located 28 kilometers from Cusco, which supplies water to Cusco from Tahuantinsuyo times thanks to the great work and knowledge of the Inca empire, who, through underground aqueducts, transported their waters to the imperial city.

-The market of Chinchero takes place on Sundays in the main square are made presents the native settlers with their typical colorful clothes.
+The market of Chinchero takes place on Sundays in the main square.
+The native settlers are presented with their typical colorful clothes.

-Initially, the market exchanged products among the town’s settlers (economy based on barter).
+Initially, the market exchanged products among the town’s settlers (an economy based on barter).
 At the moment, they maintain this custom.
-In turn, they sell their crafts and fabrics of pre-Columbian style to the people that approach the city exclusively to know and obtain these majestic products in the Market of Chinchero.
+In turn, they sell their crafts and fabrics of pre-Columbian style to the people who approach the city exclusively to know and obtain these majestic products in the Market of Chinchero.

-One of the typical characteristics of the inhabitants of Chinchero is their dress since many of them continue to wear the type of garments that their ancestors wore.
+One of the typical characteristics of the inhabitants of Chinchero is their dress, as many of them continue to wear the garments that their ancestors wore.

-The women wear polleras and vests of dark color, mainly black, with red and green decorations.
-Her hairstyle consists of fine braids.
+The women wear polleras and dark vests, mainly black, with red and green decorations.
+Their hairstyles consist of fine braids.

 The men wear sheepskin shawls, vests, bayeta pants, and colorful chullos.
 On their feet, they wear the typical leather or rubber sandals.

 Their textile ability characterizes the inhabitants of Chinchero.
-The whole process of washing to the final product does produce in the workshops of the associations of artisans.
-The garments do make from sheep wool and little alpaca.
+The whole process of washing to the final product is produced in the workshops of the associations of artisans.
+The garments are made from sheep wool and little alpaca.

 To achieve striking colors in their garments, villagers use cochineal and plants that grow in the same district.

-Chinchero is an ideal place to learn the techniques of spinning, dyeing, and weaving; Also to taste their dishes: tasty stuffed rocotos, puchero, rabbit or guinea fowl, olluco with meat, kapiches cheese, chuñocola, law, and kapchi; And beverages such as artisanal beers, chicha, fiery water, among others.
+Chinchero is an ideal place to learn the techniques of spinning, dyeing, and weaving and also to taste their dishes: tasty stuffed rocotos, puchero, rabbit or guinea fowl, olluco with meat, kapiches cheese, chuñocola, law, and kapchi; and beverages such as artisanal beers, chicha, and fiery water, among others.

 Entrance cost: